Last updated 03/07/2023

 Health Assessment and Coordination Services (DD Waiver)

-Health Assessment and Coordination (HAC) services are consultative telemedicine services designed for individuals with I/DD receiving HCBS Waiver services.
-The services are intended to coordinate care with local emergency departments, urgent cares, and primary care physicians to enable real time support, consultation, and coordination on health issues.
-HAC services assist individuals, families, and support providers in understanding the health symptoms with which individuals present in order to identify the most appropriate next steps.
-Services are available 24 hours a day, 7 days a week and include immediate evaluations, video-assisted examinations, treatment plans, and discussion and coordination with individuals and/or caregivers.
+Health Assessment and Coordination (HAC) services are consultative telemedicine services designed for individuals with I/DD receiving Home and Community Based Services (HCBS) waiver services.
+The services are intended to coordinate care with local emergency departments, urgent cares and primary care physicians to enable real time support, consultation and coordination on health issues.
+HAC services assist individuals, families and support providers in understanding the health symptoms with which individuals present in order to identify the most appropriate next steps.
+Services are available 24 hours a day, seven (7) days a week and include immediate evaluations, video-assisted examinations, treatment plans, discussion and coordination with individuals and/or caregivers.

 ELIGIBLE PROVIDERS